Skip to main content

 • Negative: Critical, dismissive, harsh

-A healthy distribution has mostly neutral (factual feedback) with some positive (encouragement) and minimal negative (when necessary for serious issues).
+A healthy distribution has mostly neutral (factual feedback) with some positive (encouragement) and minimal negative (reserved for serious issues).
+If negative sentiment exceeds 15-20% of total comments, that is a red flag worth investigating.

-• Code Review Insights shows overall sentiment scores and distribution (positive/neutral/negative)
+• Code Review Insights shows sentiment scores per developer (given and received), constructive ratio, actionable comment ratio, and negative comment counts

 Detect code hotspots and knowledge silos with CodePulse